xStormyy/lite-xl.github.io/en/usage.md

 keymap.add { ["ctrl+q"] = "core:quit" }
 ```

-A list of default mappings can be viewed [here].
+A list of default mappings can be viewed [here][1].

 ## Plugins

-Plugins in lite are normal lua modules and are treated as such — no
+Plugins in Lite XL are normal lua modules and are treated as such — no
 complicated plugin manager is provided, and, once a plugin is loaded, it is never
 expected be to have to unload itself.